armchairancap/xx-haven-container/README.md

 # xx Network Haven (formerly Speakeasy) container image

-**NOTE: one of the winning submissions from Hacktoberfest 2024 was an optimized Dockerfile for that you can find [here](https://github.com/xxfoundation/haven/blob/main/Dockerfile).
-Simply clone the repo and run `docker build .`.**
+**NOTE: one of the winning submissions from Hacktoberfest 2024 was an optimized Dockerfile for Haven that you can find [here](https://github.com/xxfoundation/haven/blob/main/Dockerfile).
+Simply clone the repo, change to `haven` directory, and run `docker build .`.**

 ## About Haven